LLNL/units/README.md

 -   `measurement` is a 16 byte type containing a double value along with a `unit` and mathematical operations can be performed on it usually producing a new measurement.
 -   `precise_measurement` is similar to measurement except using a double for the quantity and a `precise_unit` as the units.
 -   `fixed_measurement` is a 16 byte type containing a double value along with a constant `unit` and mathematical operations can be performed on it usually producing a new `measurement`.
 The distinction between `fixed_measurement` and `measurement` is that the unit definition of `fixed_measurement` is constant and any assignments get automatically converted, `fixed_measurement`'s are implicitly convertible to a `measurement` of the same value type. fixed_measurement also support some operation with pure numbers by assuming a unit that are not allowed on regular measurement types.
 -   `fixed_precise_measurement` is similar to `fixed_measurement` except it uses `precise_unit` as a base and uses a double for the measurement instead of a template, except it is 24 bytes instead of 16.
+-   `uncertain_measurement` is similar to `measurement` except it uses a float for the value and contains and uncertainty field.
+Mathematical operations on `uncertain_measurements` will propagate the uncertainty and convert it as necessary.
+The class also includes functions for root-sum-squares uncertainty propragation like `rss_divide` which uses the root sum of squares for statistical modeling of the uncertainty.

 ## Unit representation
 The unit class consists of a multiplier and a representation of base units.